luissilva1044894/Pyrez/README.md

  2. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
  3. Fork [the repository][github-repo] on GitHub to start making your changes to the **master** branch (or branch off of it).
  4. Send a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) and bug the maintainer until it gets merged and published. :) Make sure to add yourself to [AUTHORS](./AUTHORS.md).

+### Misc

+If you are currently using this wrapper, feel free to star this repository :)
+If you come across an issue in the wrapper, please create an issue.
+Do not PM me on Discord for help.
+If you need an API Key, create one using the dashboard.

 ### 📝 License & Copyright
 > I reserve the right to place future versions of this library under a different license.
 But if you make any changes or additions to Pyrez itself, those must be released with a compatible license.